Washiya Mohamed

 Washiya Mohamed (born 18 June 1999) is a Maldivian film actress.
 She made her career debut by playing one of the main roles in the sitcom web series, Thin Bibee (2019).
 She gained notice with the web series Ehenas and continued starring in several other notable performances including the role of a domestically abused girlfriend in Huvaa Kohfa Bunan (2020), rape victim in Mazloom (2021), a politician's daughter in Dharaka (2022) and a vengeful mother in Mirai (2023).

-She received international recognition with the film Hehes (2022), where her role as an obsessed girlfriend fetched her the Best Supporting Actress Award at Karnataka International Film Festival.
+She received international recognition with the film Hehes (2022), where her role as an obsessed girlfriend fetched her the Best Supporting Actress Award at the Karnataka International Film Festival.
 She achieved further success with starring roles in Kalhaki (2023) and Free Delivery (2023).

 Early life

 After completing nursey education at Maafannu Madharusa, Mohamed joined Ghiyasuddin International School, where she actively participated in several stage dramas, accelerating her interest in working in the film industry.
 While studying in grade 6, she performed the role of a male sorcerer in one of such stage shows, which she credited as an "eye-opening performance" for her with regard to "method acting".
 She continued to showcase her acting skills in various theatrical stage shows while pursuing high school education at MAPS International High.